 So a Matchist system must avoid this systemic inequality and these ineffective and in many cases even delusional practices by explicitly making support for all The People (and the environment, and animals, and everything else charities support) the responsibility of all of The People.
 The People will collectively decide what percentage of tax income to contribute to these projects, then allocate those funds among the proposed projects as they see fit.

-For example, rather than having the Humane Society be a part of the government or funded through “blank check” donations from individuals (or indeed from the government), the organization would submit a proposal to The System saying they need X dollars to rescue Y dogs, spay/neuter and adopt out Z percent of them, and maintain conditions in their facility to some specified standard.
+For example, rather than having the Humane Society be a part of the government or funded through “blank check” donations from individuals (or indeed from the government), the organization would submit a proposal to the budgeting component of The System saying they need X dollars to rescue Y dogs, spay/neuter and adopt out Z percent of them, and maintain conditions in their facility to some specified standard.
 It will then be possible to evaluate the competitiveness of that proposal by comparing it with that organizations results from previous years and with comparable organizations in other Localities.
 If some other organization, especially one with a track record in a neighboring Locality, can improve on these numbers they would submit a competing proposal.
 The People will then choose which organization to fund, just as if they were hiring a contractor to build or repair their home or for any other service they require.